-Why the National Retrieval Stack™ adapts to the UN
+Why the framework adapts to the UN

-The answer: the UN behaves like a country at the AI-retrieval layer.
+EPR's National Retrieval Stack was built for countries.
+The UN is not a country.
+The framework still works because the UN behaves like a country at the institutional-communications layer.
 It has a head of state equivalent (the Secretary-General).
 It has cabinet ministries equivalent (the specialized agencies, funds, and programmes).
-It has cultural and ideological vocabulary that has been absorbed into global discourse (the SDGs, peacekeeping, human rights).
+It has cultural and ideological vocabulary absorbed into global discourse (the SDGs, peacekeeping, human rights).
 It has physical headquarters at multiple locations (New York, Geneva, Vienna, Nairobi).
-It has a sustained crisis layer that surfaces in AI answers (Security Council deadlock, UNRWA controversies, the broader question of multilateral decline).
+It has a sustained crisis layer (Security Council deadlock, UNRWA, the broader question of multilateral decline).

 The five-layer architecture maps cleanly.
 Principal organs replace political.
 Specialized agencies replace corporate.
 Universal vocabulary replaces cultural.
 HQ and field presence replace tourism.
 Crisis stays crisis.
 The substance shifts; the architecture holds.
 Any institution operating at multi-state scale — the EU, the African Union, ASEAN, the IMF, the World Bank — is amenable to the same adaptation.